Inspiration and Truthfulness of the Bible

-The most obvious is in the similarity between the Genesis and Egyptian accounts of creation.
-The physical description of the creation is not changed all that much.
-But what has changed dramatically is the theological message, what God has to say to us in the passage.
+The most obvious is the similarity between the Genesis and Egyptian accounts of creation.
+The physical description of the creation was not changed all that much.
+But what has changed dramatically is the theological message, and what it has to say about both God and humanity.

 How Should We Understand the Creation Story in Genesis 1?

 There is a great debate in evangelical circles as to how to understand this chapter.
 There are those who are adamant that the chapter is real history.
 That it accurately describes the creation of the universe in six days just a few thousand years ago.
 And, frequently, they hold to the belief that this position is essential to the Christian faith.